coni2k/SS/Notes.md

 . clean up; css etc. + check TODO in general!

 ---
-about potentials, add these cases;
+about hints, add these cases;
-new potential
+new hint
 removal of an existing square
 removal of an existing number

 number changing and changed should have similar operation but reverse? and also double check the zero case?

-also potentials should be a dynamic list?
+also hints should be a dynamic list?

 ---
 try to have a new (initialized) sudoku on the page - try to decrease the first page load time